shrinerb/shrine/doc/design.md

 filesystem.delete("foo")
 ```

-A storage is a PORO which responds to certain methods:
+A storage is a PORO which implements the following interface:

 ```rb
 class Shrine